 Membership in AIRS and the AIRS listserv is reserved for SCCAP members only.

-The AIRS-SCCAP listserv is a discussion form specifically for AIRS SIG members.
-Contact Jarrod Leffler to join the AIRS listserv.
+The AIRS-SCCAP listserv is a discussion forum specifically for AIRS SIG members.
+Questions?
+Contact Alysha Thompson

 You can click on the image to preview or download (click down arrow on the bottom toolbar) the latest issue of the AIRS newsletter.AIRS-SIG-Newsletter_October-2022